£102,755 Price range

 The good news is that there’s lots of grip, it rides well and the damping is well controlled.
 But it merely feels very capable rather than captivating, a little heavy, and not as alert or involving as rivals like the Porsche 911 or Maserati GranCabrio.

 You only get one engine option in the M6 Convertible.
 Is this a problem?
 No – not only are other engines available in the regular 6 Series Convertible range, but the 4.4-litre twin-turbocharged V8 found in the M6 is a bit of a cracker.

 There’s 552 horsepower on tap, and a hefty lump of torque – 502 lb-ft, to be precise – developed from just 1,500 rpm.
-That’s “from the bowels of hell” as far as one reviewer is concerned, and while the V8 engine note is more cultured than hellish there’s certainly masses of performance on offer – the 0-60 sprint is dealt with in just 4.3 seconds.
+While the V8 engine note is more cultured than hellish there’s certainly masses of performance on offer – the 0-60 sprint is dealt with in just 4.3 seconds.
 When you’re travelling a little slower, the M6 also settles down to be a fairly refined cruiser.

 Maximum power tops 552 horsepower and there's 502 lb-ft of torque on tap before.
 It summons up torque "from the bowels of hell", making the M6 a "devastatingly quick tool".
 Flat out you'll reach 60 mph in 4.3 seconds.
 There's an exciting exhaust note too, yet it's an "excellent" cruiser when you're not setting any speed records.

 If you’re interested in the M6 Convertible you may also be interested in the coupe version, the Gran Coupe or the M5 saloon.
 For some buyers, the M6 Convertible will be hugely appealing.